MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 3. Select the default environment (for example, Contoso).

     > [!IMPORTANT]
-   > The Dynamics 365 Guides solution can also be installed on a trial environment. **We don't recommend using a trial environment because the environment is automatically disabled with all your content after the 30-day trial period expires**.
-You have a 7-day grace period to upgrade to a production environment or migrate your content to another environment.
+    > The Dynamics 365 Guides solution can also be installed on a trial environment. **We don't recommend that you use a trial environment, because that environment, together with all your content, is automatically disabled after the 30-day trial period expires.** You have a seven-day grace period to upgrade to a production environment or migrate your content to another environment.

 4. Select **Add database**.